oknozor/blog/content/01_reverse_AO2.md

 Hooray !
 We now have the first bits and pieces to build a techtree with some textual information.

-This concludes the first part on this serie, in the next post we will create and populate a database from ao2edat/genie extracted game data.
+This concludes the first part on this series, in the next post we will create and populate a database from ao2edat/genie extracted game data.